NodeBE4/opinion/_posts/2022-12-05-EnclavedMicrostate.md

 ----- __963.1__ -----2023-01-05 13:00:44+08:00:

 Romulus Hillsborough is unfortunately an apologist for 20th century Japanese militarism and his scholarship is highly variable in quality, from very bad to aggressively average – his older work is heavily sourced from Japanese historical novels rather than contemporary sources.
-As it stands there is no good single narrative history of the Boshin War in particular, but there's some good options for the broader Bakumatsu and Meiji Restoration periods:
+As it stands there is no good single narrative history of the Boshin War in particular in English (if you can read Japanese there is an 1800-page epic by Ōyama Kashiwa), but there's some good options for the broader Bakumatsu and Meiji Restoration periods:

 * Conrad Totman, *The Collapse of the Tokugawa Bakufu, 1862-68* (1980)
 * Albert Craig, *Choshu in the Meiji Restoration* (1961)